CryptoBench: A Dynamic Benchmark for Expert-Level Evaluation of LLM Agents in Cryptocurrency: The CryptoBench Benchmark

-To ensure each question is unambiguous, relevant, and has a clear, verifiable answer, we implemented a stringent three-stage validation protocol.
-A question was only included in the final dataset if it achieved unanimous consensus across all stages:

-\begin{enumerate} \item \textbf{Stage 1: Generation and Ground-Truthing.} An initial expert (the ``Author'') drafts a question based on a real-world scenario.
+\textbf{Rigorous Multi-Stage Verification Protocol:} To ensure each question is unambiguous, relevant, and has a clear, verifiable answer, we implemented a stringent three-stage validation protocol.
+A question was only included in the final dataset if it achieved unanimous consensus across all stages: (1) \textbf{Stage 1: Generation and Ground-Truthing.} An initial expert (the ``Author'') drafts a question based on a real-world scenario.
 Crucially, the Author must also provide a detailed ``gold-standard'' answer, a step-by-step solution path describing how the answer can be obtained, and direct links to the primary sources required.
 This initial ground-truthing ensures that every question is solvable from the outset.

-\item \textbf{Stage 2: Adversarial Validation.} The drafted question is then passed to a second expert (the ``Validator'') who has no knowledge of the pre-compiled answer.
+(2) \textbf{Stage 2: Adversarial Validation.} The drafted question is then passed to a second expert (the ``Validator'') who has no knowledge of the pre-compiled answer.
 The Validator's role is to act as an independent, adversarial agent.
 They attempt to answer the question from scratch, documenting their own process.
 They then compare their result to the Author's.
-This stage is designed to identify potential failure points: \begin{itemize} \item \textbf{Clarity:} Is the question phrased in a way that could be misinterpreted? \item \textbf{Source Reliability:} Is the specified data source stable and authoritative? \item \textbf{Answer Stability:} For real-time data, is the answer likely to fluctuate so rapidly as to be unverifiable? \item \textbf{Feasibility:} Can the answer be reasonably obtained within the constraints of a typical agent's operational limits? \end{itemize}

-\item \textbf{Stage 3: Final Adjudication and Standardization.} If any discrepancy arises between the Author and the Validator, the question is escalated to a third, senior expert (the ``Adjudicator'').
+This stage is designed to identify potential failure points including clarity, source reliability, answer stability, and feasibility.
+(3) \textbf{Stage 3: Final Adjudication and Standardization.} If any discrepancy arises between the Author and the Validator, the question is escalated to a third, senior expert (the ``Adjudicator'').
 The Adjudicator reviews the arguments from both sides, makes a final determination on the question's validity, and may propose modifications to improve its clarity.
-This stage also serves to standardize phrasing, difficulty ratings, and formatting across the entire benchmark, ensuring consistency. \end{enumerate}
+This stage also serves to standardize phrasing, difficulty ratings, and formatting across the entire benchmark, ensuring consistency.